ongkyyyyy/architect/logs/Audits.md

 Our audit log allows system to easily monitor user activity and events.
 It provides a strong foundation for various user management and health check business scenarios.

-## View all logs
-We captures and organizes authentication events into a table.
-It keeps track of the event name, user, application, and timestamp.
-You can narrow down the results by filtering based on the event name and application name.
-Filtering on a specific event will provide additional details.

-## Capture user activity at the tenant level
+## Audits Entity
 Our logs offer comprehensive details, ensuring ease of action and customer safety.
-They capture and record the following information:
+They capture and record the following properties:

 | Name                  | Type                | Description                                        | Unique | Required  |
 |-----------------------|---------------------|----------------------------------------------------|--------|-----------|